-As a threshold matter, the Court finds that to the extent he raises one, the plaintiff's substantive due process claim is raised under the Fourteenth Amendment.
-(See generally Petition; see also Def.s' Reply at 8.)
+The parties appear to agree that to the extent he raises one, the plaintiff's substantive due process claim is raised under the Fourteenth Amendment.
+(See Def.'s Mot.
+Dismiss ¶ 47; Pl.'s Obj.
+Mot.
+Dismiss ¶ 27; Def's Reply ¶ 39.)
 Substantive due process is a constitutional cause of action that leaves the door slightly ajar for [] relief in truly horrendous situations."
 Clark v.
 Boscher, 514 F.3d 107, 112 (1st Cir.
 2008) (internal quotation omitted).
-To state a Fourteenth Amendment substantive due process claim, a plaintiff must allege both that he was deprived of a protected interest in life, liberty, or property and that the action of the government was so egregious as to shock the conscience.
+To state a substantive due process claim under the Fourteenth Amendment, a plaintiff must allege both that he was deprived of a protected life, liberty, or property interest and that the action the government was so egregious as to shock the conscience.
 Id.
-The plaintiff argues that RSA 41:48 creates a property interest in the plaintiff's continued employment as a police officer.
-(Pl.'s Obj.
-Mot.
-Dismiss ¶ 36.)